Associate Dean of California School of Forensic Studies (CSFS),

 The campus location for the courses will depend upon the number of students enrolled in the program from each campus.
 Students may be required to travel from their main campus location to attend VC courses.

 CSFS academic performance standards are listed in the catalog, student handbook, and on the myAlliant student portal; please review these standards before applying.
 All academic policies apply and will be enforced.
-Successful completion of the VC program requires completion of:

 Only a limited number of seats are available in this program, so, don’t wait to apply.

-- Be in and maintain good academic standing
+- Be in, and maintain, good academic standing

 - Obtain a letter of recommendation from their program director